saint-hilaire/docksible/README.md

 `./dawn.py -h`

-- For everything:
+- For a WordPress site:

-`./dawn.py -u <USER> -H <HOST> --bootstrap --services --ssl-selfsigned`
+`./dawn.py -U <USER> -H <HOST> --bootstrap --services --ssl-selfsigned`

 - You can also do one of `--bootstrap`, `--services` or `--ssl-selfsigned`.

+You can now also incorporate a Django or a Redmine installation.
+See the `--help` flag.
+To do it with SSL encryption from Letsencrypt, you have to pass the `--service-to-encrypt` and `--port-to-encrypt` flags.
+In that case, they are `django` and `8000`, and `redmine` and `3000`, respectively.

-That command will install Docker and Docker Compose onto the server, and set up the needed containers over there.
+This script will install Docker and Docker Compose onto the server, and set up the needed containers over there.

 There is a little bit of manual stuff that you need to do on the server:
 Set up a user for new people, where they can log in with a password that we give them, and copy their keys.